microsoft/surface-duo-app-samples/TwoNote/README.md

 ### Pen Events

 This sample provides pen event support to allow for a smooth and pressure-sensitive inking experience.
 Users can choose from a variety of colors and stroke thicknesses to write, draw, highlight, and erase within a note.
-To learn more about the capabilities of touch events and pens, visit this [pen event resource](https://devblogs.microsoft.com/surface-duo/pen-events-on-the-surface-duo/).
+To learn more about the capabilities of touch events and pens, visit this [pen event blog post](https://devblogs.microsoft.com/surface-duo/pen-events-on-the-surface-duo/).

 ### List-Detail